-- The list of items PharmaCyte must complete to have the clinical hold lifted is set forth in Appendix A - Assembled a scientific and regulatory team of experts to address the FDA concerns - Team is working to complete the list of items the FDA required of us.
+- The list of items PharmaCyte must complete to have the clinical hold lifted is set forth in Appendix A - · Assembled a scientific and regulatory team of experts to address the FDA comments - Team is working to complete the list of items the FDA required of PharmaCyte.
 In varying stages of addressing the studies and acquiring the information requested by the FDA.
-A summary of our work is set forth in Appendix A
+A summary of PharmaCyte's work is set forth in Appendix A